 There is an option to request an exemption any time for any unique circumstance that may arise

-A 13 month grace period was built in before the ordinance will take effect (on January 1, 2020)
+A 13 month grace period was built in before the ordinance will take effect (January 1, 2020) in the hopes of offering time for most businesses to utilize current inventory and plan for future compliance.

 We are thankful so many citizens, businesses and organizations have been engaged over the past few years and have contributed ideas and feedback to the discussion about regulating plastics.